thorrila/board-game-assignment/PART_B/README.md

 └── agm.py            # AGM postulate tests
 ```

-The pipeline runs bottom-up: `Tree_AST_CNF` provides parsing and CNF conversion, `BeliefBase` builds the prioritized belief base and the resolution-based entailment check on top of it, and `agm.py` exercises the whole stack against the postulates.
+`Tree_AST_CNF` provides parsing and CNF conversion, `BeliefBase` builds the prioritized belief base and the resolution-based entailment check on top of it, and `agm.py` exercises the whole stack against the postulates.

 ## Running